Garfield Barwick

 Barwick was born in Sydney, and attended Fort Street High School before going on to study law at the University of Sydney.
 He was called to the bar in 1927 and became one of Australia's most prominent barristers, appearing in many high-profile cases and frequently before the High Court.
 He served terms as president of the NSW Bar Association and the Law Council of Australia.
 Barwick entered politics only at the age of 54, winning election to the House of Representatives at the 1958 Parramatta by-election.
 Prime Minister Robert Menzies made him Attorney-General by the end of the year, and in 1961 he was additionally made Minister for External Affairs.

 In 1964, Menzies nominated Barwick as his choice to replace the retiring Owen Dixon as Chief Justice.
 Over the next 17 years, the Barwick court decided many significant constitutional cases, including a significant broadening of the corporations power and several cases regarding the constitutional basis of taxation.
 Barwick also played a small but significant role in the 1975 constitutional crisis, advising Governor-General John Kerr that it was within his powers to dismiss Prime Minister Gough Whitlam from office.
 He retired from the court at the age of 77, but remained a public figure until his death at the age of 94.
 Outside of his professional career, he also served as the inaugural president of the Australian Conservation Foundation.

 Early life and education

-Barwick was one of three brothers born to Methodist parents, of Cornish origin; he was later be very insistent on his Cornish identity.
+Barwick was one of three brothers born to Methodist parents, of Cornish origin; he was later very insistent on his Cornish identity.
 He was raised in Stanmore, an inner-city suburb of Sydney, and attended Fort Street High School.
 He graduated from the University of Sydney with a University Medal in law.